-- Crawl budget- SEO experts came up with this term to express the resources Google’s Googlebot uses to crawl any particular website.
+1) Crawl Budget- SEO experts came up with this term to express the resources Google’s Googlebot uses to crawl any particular website.
 The more clout your website has, the more resources Google will use to crawl it (therefore the higher your crawl budget).
 At this time, there isn’t a clear formula or way to figure out your (or your main competitor’s) crawl budget.

-- Crawl rate limit- The speed and frequency that Google’s bot can crawl your site without overwhelming your servers and hurting your users’ experience.
+2) Crawl Rate Limit- The speed and frequency that Google’s bot can crawl your site without overwhelming your servers and hurting your users’ experience.

-- Crawl demand- The urgency Google’s bot has to crawl your site.
+3) Crawl Demand- The urgency Google’s bot has to crawl your site.
 The more popular your URL is and the higher the demand, the more often Google decides that it’s a priority to crawl it.
 If your website is also constantly being updated, this is an added layer of urgency to make sure Googlebot is reevaluating and crawling on a regular basis.

 Based on these factors, you can probably already gather that considerations such as a website’s traffic volume, web page loading speed, and how often you’re updating your website influence crawl budget.